thewca/wca-regulations/wca-regulations-2012.md

 - 3a) Competitors must provide their own puzzles for the competition.
   - 3a1) Competitors must be present and ready to compete when they are called to compete for a round.
 Penalty: disqualification from the event.
   - 3a2) Puzzles must be fully operational, such that normal scrambling is possible.
   - 3a3) Polyhedral puzzles must use a colour scheme with one colour per face in the solved state.
-Each puzzle variation must have moves, states, and solutions functionally identical to the original puzzle.
+Each puzzle variation must have moves, states, and solutions functionally identical to the original puzzle.[NOTE: perhaps change to "one unique color" to better clarify the issue of, for example, six color megaminx. (note 3d2?)]
 - 3d) Puzzles must have coloured stickers, coloured tiles, or painted/printed colours.
   - 3d1) Exception: Competitors with a medically documented visual disability may use textured puzzles with different textures on different faces.
 Textures/patterns must be uniform per face.
 Each face should have a distinct colour, to aid in scrambling and judging.
   - 3d2) The colours of puzzles must be solid, with one uniform colour per face.
 Each colour on the puzzle must be clearly distinct from the other colours.